 Dehaze is a great tool for a lot of different types of work.
 Now it is available to be used with the Brush tool within Lightroom.
 Dehaze can automatically fix the “Washed Out” look when selectively lightening an area with the brush.
 See how the Lighthouse person looks rather foggy or hazy when only applying an increase in exposure to the dark shadow of his face and beard using the Selective brush.

 Now we just add a little bit of Dehaze and he looks a lot better with the rich blacks coming back and the contrast being automatically fixed.

 As a reference, here are the settings for Exposure and Dehaze which were used with the Selective Brush.
-All of the sudden all the wonderful detail and richness comes back.
+All of a sudden all the wonderful detail and richness come back.

 The same can apply to an environmental portrait.
-She was just a little too dark on the one side and some of the area around her could use a little increase in light as well.
+She was just a little too dark on the one side and some of the areas around her could use a little increase in light as well.
 The Selective Brush is used to paint on the light.
-But in the image which she is lighter it looks again a bit flat and the shadows look muddy.
+But in the image which she is lighter, it looks again a bit flat and the shadows look muddy.

 Now with just a slight amount of Dehaze the contrast colors are all fixed.
 It only took just a setting of 10 on Dehaze to make all the difference.